ayush-rathore/greeting-app/README.md

 # About
 This app is written in Python.
-It uses Kivy and KivyMD libraries for the Graphical Interface.
+<p>It uses Kivy and KivyMD libraries for the Graphical Interface.</p>

 ---